 In addition to their regular duties on campus or in the community, reviewers volunteer their time for:

 - Training and orientation for their role on the committee

 - Conducting delegated reviews in addition to the studies reviewed at meetings

 Committee members maintain the confidentiality of the applications submitted for review and they do not participate in reviews in which they are in a conflict of interest.

 Qualified individuals from the University or general community who wish to volunteer their time to serve on a review committee should contact us at firstname.lastname@example.org or 780.492.0459.

-Administratively, the office reports to the Vice-President (Research).
+Administratively, the office reports to the Vice-President (Research and Innovation).

 REO staff responsibilities include the following:

 - Provide effective, efficient support for researchers and reviewers